Students receive their first computer class of the school year usually the second full week of school.

-1. The following link has safe and useful recommendations for internet us Parental controls.
-Any computer or device that has internet access should be set up in the family room or other room that is used by everyone.
+1. Any computer or device that has internet access should be set up in the family room or other room that is used by everyone.
 This allows you to gently monitor your child’s internet browsing.

 2. Children under the age of 14 should not have a any social networking sites.